Health & Wellness

 Breast cancer screening guidelines vary widely among professional societies, which can be frustrating and confusing for patients.
 To keep it simple, when women begin regular screening mammograms at the age of 40, they have the greatest chance of catching cancer and saving their life.

-Ever since the American Cancer Society began recommending annual screening mammography at the age of 40—in combination with improved cancer treatments, the overall death rate from breast cancer has decreased by 40%.
-Women who are at an increased risk for breast cancer, such as those who have a family history of the disease, a genetic mutation or women of African American descent, should begin screening sooner.
+Ever since the American Cancer Society began recommending annual screening mammograms at the age of 40—in combination with improved cancer treatments, the overall death rate from breast cancer has decreased by 40%.
+Women who are at an increased risk for breast cancer, such as those who have a family history of the disease, a genetic mutation like BRCA, prior chest radiation or women of African American or Ashkenazi Jewish descent, should begin screening sooner.

 Routine screening mammograms are important for many reasons.
 For women, establishing a normal expectation for your breast imaging will help when breast changes occur, as you and your healthcare provider will have a point of comparison.
 Additionally, early detection is critical for the successful treatment of breast cancer.
 The earlier breast cancer is caught, the better the chance of successful treatment.

-Breast tomosynthesis, or a 3D mammogram, is the most preferred type of mammogram, as they find more cancers than a standard 2D mammogram.
-At UC Health, both 2D and 3D mammograms are offered.
+Breast tomosynthesis, or a 3D mammogram, is the most preferred type of mammogram, as it allows doctors to see breast tissue more clearly and detect more cancers than a standard 2D mammogram.

 Because 3D mammograms take multiple images of the breast, the radiologist, who is the physician interpreting your mammogram images, can view the breast like flipping through the pages of a book.
 A 2D mammogram is a single picture, like a closed book, where all the pages overlap, making it difficult to see some breast tissue.